flatpak/flatpak/README.md

-libglnx is the successor to libgsystem: https://git.gnome.org/browse/libgsystem
+libglnx is the successor to [libgsystem](https://gitlab.gnome.org/Archive/libgsystem).

 It is for modules which depend on both GLib and Linux, intended to be used as a git submodule.